 - Arconic Corporation's Very Thick Plate Stretcher (VTPS).
 No supplier in the industry can currently produce plate as wide or as thick as we can.
 With our 220" mill and the VTPS, we are able to supply the exterior of large metallic planes as well as the most challenging structural plate applications on both metallic and carbon fiber aircrafts.
-Combined with a new horizontal heat treat furnace in Davenport, Iowa, which is commissioning and operating in a limited capacity as we work through the rigorous qualification processes of our aerospace customers, Arconic Corporation will be able to offer expanded capabilities and capacity in thick plate products. - Arconic 951 adhesive bonding technology.
+Combined with a new horizontal heat treat furnace in Davenport, Iowa, scheduled to come online in late 2019, Arconic Corporation will be able to offer expanded capabilities and capacity in thick plate products. - Arconic 951 adhesive bonding technology.
 One of our most notable hallmark R&D achievements was the development of the breakthrough Arconic 951 adhesive bonding technology that is enabling the automotive industry's historic shift to aluminum-intensive vehicles.
 One of the first customers to utilize this technology was Ford, for its flagship vehicle, the F-150, which since going aluminum-intensive in 2015 has increased its lead as America's #1 best-selling vehicle, a position it has held for more than 40 years in a row. - High strength aerospace and automotive alloys.
 We continue to work with automotive and aerospace customers to develop solutions with innovative aluminum and aluminum lithium alloys.
 Working with automotive customer FCA US LLC, for example, our engineers developed a new, highly formable aluminum to enable FCA to shed weight and boost performance of its 2018 Jeep Wrangler, one of the automaker's top selling vehicles.